The Ultimate GIS Dictionary: Your Complete Guide to GIS

 Feature: [data structure] A feature is a cartographic point, line, or polygon object with a spatial location in the real-world landscape that can be used in a GIS for storage, visualization, and analysis.

 Field (Attribute Table): [data structure] An attribute field (or item) are characteristics used to describe each feature in a geographic data set usually viewed as columns in a table.

-Federal Information Processing Standard (FIPS): [organization] FIPS is a federal code used to define political or physical features in the United States.
-It was created because it could be used as unique identifier in data processing.
+Federal Information Processing Standard (FIPS): [organization] FIPS is a federal unique identifier code used to define political or physical features in the United States.

-Flow direction: [GIS processing] Flow direction calculates the direction water will flow using slope from neighboring cells.
-This is usually determined by the direction of the steepest descent in each cell.
-The z-value difference and slope are calculated between neighboring cells to understand the steepest drop.
+Flow direction: [GIS processing] Flow direction calculates the direction water will flow using the slope from neighboring cells.

-Focal Operation: [mathematics] The focal operation is a spatial function that computes an output value of each cell using neighborhood values.
-Convolution, kernel and moving windows are examples of image processing techniques that use focal operations.
+Focal Operation: [mathematics] The focal operation is a spatial function that computes an output value of each cell using neighborhood values such as convolution, kernel, and moving windows.

-Generalization Tool: [GIS processing] The Generalization Tool is an editing process that simplifies the shapes and edges of linear or polygon features in a map.
-Using an offset tolerance, the output will reduce the number of vertices used in the line or polygon.
+Generalization Tool: [GIS processing] The generalization tool is an editing process that simplifies the shapes by reducing the number of vertices in a line or polygon.

-Geocentric: [geodesy] Geocentric is a measuring system that uses the center of the Earth as its origin.
-The WGS 1984 datum is a true geocentric datum while the NAD83 datum is offset by about two meters from the center of the Earth.
+Geocentric: [geodesy] Geocentric is a measuring system that uses the center of the Earth as its origin, such as the WGS 1984 datum.

 Geocoding: [GIS processing] Geocoding is the process of assigning geographic coordinates to places based on street address, town/city, province/state and country.